 Response from Q1: Do you believe that CMP295 Original proposal or either of the potential options for change better facilitates the Applicable CUSC Objectives?
 Q2: Do you support the proposed implementation approach?
 Q3: Do you have any other comments?
 Q4: Do you wish to raise a Workgroup Consultation Alternative request for the Workgroup to consider?
 Q5.
 Do you have any specific comments on the proposed wording of the bi-lateral agreements SSE Plc.
 Yes.
 SSE agree that a modification is required to support the introduction of Project TERRE within GB Trading Arrangements, complementar y to approved modifications P344 and GC0097.
-SSE agree that there is a Yes Given that this Modification concerns the terms and conditions related to balancing, we would remind the TSO of their legal obligations in respect of Articles 4, 5, 6 and 10 of EBGL and in particular the need for The proposed wording of the 'bi-lateral' agreement is incompatible with EBGL and in particular the terms and conditions related to balancing required in accordance with Article 18 (and the approval / amendment procedures set out in Articles SSE included a comprehensive response in regards to Bilateral Agreements.
+SSE agree that there is a need for the GBESO to introduce a contractual mechanism that binds VLPs to Grid Code obligations introduced by GC0097 that allows GBESO Yes Given that this Modification concerns the terms and conditions related to balancing, we would remind the TSO of their legal obligations in respect of Articles 4, 5, 6 and 10 of EBGL and in particular the need for them to follow the procedure set out in Article 6(3).
+In regard to associated CUSC changes we would remind the TSO of the legal The proposed wording of the 'bi-lateral' agreement is incompatible with EBGL and in particular the terms and conditions related to balancing required in accordance with Article 18 (and the approval / amendment procedures set out in Articles 4, 5, 6 and 10) for balancing service providers (BSPs) and balance responsible parties (BRPs).
+For the avoidance of doubt, this includes Users SSE included a comprehensive response in regards to Bilateral Agreements.
 Please see full response in Annex 3 of this report.